Planning an overland camping safari this year? Book this Find out more

 An unforgettable wildlife and cultural African safari through scenic Kenya and Uganda!

-Leaving Nairobi we travel northwest descending into the vast Great Rift Valley, stretching around 6000km’s in length from Southwest Asia to central Mozambique.
-We make our way to the compact Lake Nakuru National Park, situated in the Great Rift Valley.
+Leaving Nairobi early on day one, we travel northwest descending into the vast Great Rift Valley.
+Stretching around 6000km’s in length from Southwest Asia to central Mozambique, the Great Rift Valley is a massive natural feature offering spectacular scenery.
+We make our way to the compact Lake Nakuru National Park in the Great Rift Valley, pausing along the escarpment to take in the stunning views.

-Having experienced the rich birdlife and diverse wildlife of Nakuru, we drive northwest one day two, to our next stop - the rapidly expanding town of Eldoret.
-Crossing the Equator along the way and stopping to take photos, we head to our camp located in the hills near Eldoret, an area once inhabited by the ancient Sirikwa tribe.
+Having experienced the rich birdlife and diverse wildlife of Nakuru, we drive northwest on day two, to our next stop - the rapidly expanding town of Eldoret.
+Crossing the equator along the way and stopping to take photos, we head to our camp located in the hills near Eldoret, an area once inhabited by the ancient Sirikwa tribe.

 Today we travel west into landlocked Uganda, home to the world’s highest concentration of primates, including the endangered mountains gorillas.